Nallaka/InixBot-Archived/README.md

-# BHS-Bot
+# Inix-Bot
-Discord Bot for Brentwood High School HW Squad
+A new bot base for projects